 U.S. Department of Energy - Energy Efficiency and Renewable Energy

 SunShot fellowships provide an opportunity for scientists, engineers, and researchers to lead and improve projects to meet the goals of the SunShot Initiative.
 All fellows are assigned to policy-related projects and mentored by senior EERE staff.
 SunShot fellowships are paid positions, and are administered by the Oak Ridge Institute for Science and Education (ORISE) in collaboration with the Energy Department's Office of Energy Efficiency and Renewable Energy (EERE).

-Adam Cohen is a SunShot Fellow focused on accelerating soft cost reductions.
+Adam Cohen is a SunShot fellow focused on accelerating soft cost reductions.
 Adam spearheaded a new program that merges big data processing, predictive analytics, behavioral economics, and pilot experimentation to develop novel techniques for driving solar cost reduction.
 The Solar Energy Evolution and Diffusion Studies program now supports seven research teams across the country.
 Adam also helped lay the groundwork for the SunShot Prize competition that spurs businesses and communities to implement disruptive strategies for reducing soft costs.
 Adam holds a Ph.D. in physics from University of Maryland and a B.S. in physics from Bucknell University.
-He joined SunShot as a Fellow in September 2011.
+He joined SunShot as a fellow in September 2011.

 SunShot Junior Fellows

-Doug Fabini is a SunShot Junior Fellow focusing primarily on grid integration of solar energy and power electronics for solar photovoltaic (PV) systems.
+Doug Fabini is a SunShot junior fellow focusing primarily on grid integration of solar energy and power electronics for solar photovoltaic (PV) systems.
 Through his efforts, he seeks to enhance the functionality and reliability of solar power electronics and to enable the integration of distributed and central-station solar generation at scale.
-As part of his Fellowship, Doug conducted a short-term placement at the National Renewable Energy Laboratory where he investigated the use of reactive power from PV inverters for optimizing electricity distribution system performance.
+As part of his fellowship, Doug conducted a short-term placement at the National Renewable Energy Laboratory where he investigated the use of reactive power from PV inverters for optimizing electricity distribution system performance.
 Doug joined the program in January 2012 and holds a B.S. in mechanical engineering from the University of California, Berkeley.

-Edward Hoegg is a SunShot Junior Fellow focusing on concentrating solar power.
+Edward Hoegg is a SunShot junior fellow focusing on concentrating solar power.
 Of primary interest to him are the sensible, latent, and thermochemical forms of energy storage.
-Edward became a Fellow in July 2012 after working as a contractor for the SunShot Initiative.
+Edward became a fellow in July 2012 after working as a contractor for the SunShot Initiative.
 Edward holds an undergraduate degree in chemistry from Washington College.
 His research includes a new method for palladium-catalyzed indenoannulation for the formation of large bowl-shaped molecules and the unusual fragmentation of ethyl dihydrocinnamate and related arylalkanoates in mass spectroscopy.